mysrcs/hugooooo/content/blog/Go-work-queues.md

 - Rigging this up with OpenRC so that our service manager can oversee these kinds of restarts
-- More sophisticated coordination between the old and new server processes to reduce the window during which connections might be dropped
+- More sophisticated coordination between the old and new server processes to reduce the window during which connections might be dropped[^2]
 - Dumping the queue state on the second SIGINT so that the admin can review and possibly re-queue some of the tasks later
 - Moving the queue into a secondary process or a remote machine, through some